Parkinson’s Disease Treatment

 It has been stressed that additional research will be necessary to establish whether a causal link exists between PD and chronic infections.

-Our approach to early onset Parkinson’s is to carefully choose functional medicine tests and chronic infection tests for each patient and formulate a treatment plan based on the test results, using natural medicine to meet each patient’s unique needs.
+Our approach to early onset Parkinson’s is to carefully choose functional medicine tests and chronic infection tests for each patient and formulate a treatment plan based on the test results, using non pharmaceutical medicine, to meet each patient’s unique needs.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment